Plumbing Priorities

 • The real problem is weak demand, bad pricing, or technician capacity — not follow-through

-• Nobody agrees on who owns calls, callbacks, estimates, or the schedule at all
+• Nobody agrees on who owns calls, callbacks, booked-job updates, or customer records at all

 • You are trying to automate everything at once before proving one narrower workflow first